The Island at the Top of the World: Hyperion Airship

-The Hyperion was designed by the film's production design team headed by Peter Ellenshaw.
+Hyperion was designed by the film's production design team headed by Peter Ellenshaw.
 The airship existed as several scale models built for the film.
 The press kit for the 1974 release of the film boasts that Goodyear blimp pilots were consulted on the Hyperions design and deemed it theoretically airworthy.
 The airship bears a striking resemblance to the semi-rigid airships developed by Lebaudy Frères, such as Lebaudy Patrie and République.
 Whether these real airships served as inspiration is uncertain.

-The Hyperion was planned to be part of a major attraction called Discovery Bay, which was planned for Disneyland in Anaheim, California.[3]
+Hyperion was planned to be part of a major attraction called Discovery Bay, which was planned for Disneyland in Anaheim, California.
 The film did poorly at the box office.
-This attraction was never built,[4] but some Disneyland planning models and sketches depict a large wooden hangar with the nose of a life-size replica of the Hyperion protruding from the hangar's open doors.
-The hangar was to house a ride that was described as having the park visitors enter the hangar and climb aboard the Hyperion.
+This attraction was never built, but some Disneyland planning models and sketches depict a large wooden hangar with the nose of a life-size replica of Hyperion protruding from the hangar's open doors.
+The hangar was to house a ride that was described as having the park visitors enter the hangar and climb aboard Hyperion.
 They would then be taken on an aerial adventure over the Arctic based on the film.
 The ride was planned to use real film and a moving platform to simulate the ride.
-The Hyperion was prominently featured in a limited edition artist representation of Discovery Bay.
-The artwork features the airship's nose protruding from a large wooden hangar that is perched on the edge of a lagoon where the Nautilus from 20,000 Leagues Under The Sea is seen parked.
+Hyperion was prominently featured in a limited edition artist representation of Discovery Bay.
+The artwork features the airship's nose protruding from a large wooden hangar that is perched on the edge of a lagoon where Nautilus from 20,000 Leagues Under The Sea is seen parked.
 Postcards of the artist concept were also sold inside the Disneyland theme parks.
 However, the dismal box-office sales of The Island At The Top Of The World caused Disney to scrap the ride.